-If you aren’t a professional dog groomer, you may want to avoid wasting large amounts of money on your grooming kit.
-There is no point buying a grooming table, the best dog clippers, grooming scissors, thinning shears, conditioner, bathtub, dog dryer, and so on.
+If you aren’t a professional dog groomer, you probably want to avoid wasting large amounts of money on your grooming kit.
+There is no point buying a grooming table, the very best dog clippers, grooming scissors, thinning shears, conditioner, a bathtub, a dog dryer, and so on.

 You get my point.
 If you are only going to groom your dog a handful of times a year, you don’t necessarily need to have all the best grooming equipment.